SeanComeOn/Integer-Linear-Programming-With-CPP/README.md

-# Integer Linear Programming - Simplex Method with CPP
+# Integer Linear Programming - Simplex and Branch-and-Bound Method with CPP

 This project implements the Simplex algorithm for solving **linear programming problems (LP)** and **integer linear programming (ILP)** problems.

 The simplex algorithm is implemented with purely elementary row operations on the simplex tabular, without any matrix operations.
-Integer linear programming is implemented with the branch-and-boudn method, because cutting-plane method seems to be slow.
+Integer linear programming is implemented with the branch-and-bound method, because cutting-plane method seems to be slow.

 This project features:
 - pure C++ implementation